walknuts/southportapartments/pages/4-your-home.md

 ### Dishwasher

-Here are the instructions (link to the file in the folder ‘Southport Website Linked Files) for the Blanco Dishwasher Model BFD645X.
+[Here are the instructions](assets/documents/blanco-dishwasher-manual.pdf) for the Blanco Dishwasher Model BFD645X.

 Tip: Don’t forget to wash the filter periodically per Blanco’s instructions.
 These photos show why: